akhanafer/PDFChat/README.md

 The bot is tuned not to answer questions that don't pertain to the document.
 Questions like the following won't be answered:
 1. How many continents are their?
 2. What is water?

+# Tutorial
+You can set of detailed steps have been written on in `pdf_chat/chatbot.py`.
+Your task is to create the master agent and the QA retrieval chain.
+Creating the summarization chain is not part of the tutorial, and is left as an example for the developer to use